 Read on to learn more about our visit and tips that we learned along the way that will help you plan a perfect visit to Meteor Crater…the “world’s BEST preserved meteorite impact site on Earth.”

-Planning Your Visit to Meteor Crater
+Planning Your Visit to Meteor Crater in Arizona

 How Much is it to Visit Meteor Crater?